gmanny/Pechkin/README.md

 Pechkin
 =======

-.NET Wrapper for WkHtmlToPdf DLL.
+.NET Wrapper for WkHtmlToPdf DLL, library that uses Webkit engine to convert HTML pages to PDF.

 FAQ
 ---